Table of Contents

-If this SSD is used on other computers for some time and now it's not showing up by macOS, the file system of the SSD is either corrupted or unsupported; you need to recover lost data from this SSD and reformat the drive.
+If this SSD has been used on other computers for some time and now it's not showing up by macOS, the file system of the SSD is either corrupted or unsupported; you need to recover lost data from this SSD and reformat the drive.

-Note: Mac Operating System will not mount the drive in writable mode if your SSD is using Windows NTFS format.
+Note: Mac Operating System will not mount the drive in writable mode if your SSD uses Windows NTFS format.
 You can download an NTFS for Mac tool to write to an NTFS drive.

-If the SSD is mounted, but still not showing up on your Mac, there might be some hardware errors.
+If the SSD is mounted but still not showing up on your Mac, some hardware errors might occur.
 In this situation, you can use a Mac built-in feature - First Aid, to self-troubleshooting the SSD error.
 Here are the detailed steps of how to use First Aid:

 Step 1.
 Launch Disk Utility.

 Step 2.
 Select the grayed-out SSD located at the left sidebar.